Archbishop Iakovos of America: Civil rights movement

 A supporter of civil rights, Archbishop Iakovos was one of the few prominent non-African-American clergymen—and the only Church leader—who walked with Martin Luther King Jr. and others during the second 1965 march in Selma, Alabama.
 A picture with Archbishop Iakovos to the right of Martin Luther King Jr. holding a wreath for Rev. James Reeb, who was murdered in one of the first Selma marches, was featured on the cover of Life magazine on March 26, 1965.

+Iakovos was motivated by his personal experience of being treated as a person without rights while growing up as a Greek in Turkey.
+He was born on the island of Imbros, at a time when "Turkish oppression was asserted in every aspect of the land".
+In an interview, he mentioned "that his participation was due to his need to take revenge for being treated as a slave, since he was born as a Greek in Turkey, where he and his community did not have any rights".

 According to Grammenos "when Rev. Dr. Martin Luther King Jr. marched from the Brown Chapel of the African Methodist Episcopal Church to the Dallas County Courthouse in Selma, Alabama, on March 15, 1965, Archbishop Iakovos, leader of the Greek Orthodox Archdiocese of North and South America, was among the few white men who accompanied him.
-Iakovos, who had experienced religious oppression himself as a child, accepted Dr. King's invitation demonstrating his commitment to freedom and civil rights as key principles of the American life.
+Iakovos accepted Dr. King's invitation demonstrating his commitment to freedom and civil rights as key principles of the American life.
 Iakovos stated that the Greek Orthodox Archdiocese could no longer remain a 'spectator and listener', and it must labor and struggle to develop its spiritual life.
 In the end, his firm support of Dr. King's initiative helped bring to fruition the passage of voting rights legislation, advancing equality among his communicants."